Undergraduate Course: Roman Architecture (CACA10036)

 On completion of this course, the student will be able to:

-- demonstrate understanding of the materials and techniques of Roman construction, as well as their significance
+- demonstrate, by way of coursework and examination, an understanding of the materials and techniques of Roman construction, as well as their significance

-- demonstrate familiarity with the range of building types constructed in the Roman period, as well as their chronological and regional variety
+- demonstrate, by way of coursework and examination, familiarity with the range of building types constructed in the Roman period, as well as their chronological and regional variety

-- analyse Roman architecture from a variety of perspectives, drawing on standing remains, excavation reports, reconstructions, literary and epigraphic sources,
+- demonstrate, by way of coursework and examination, an ability to analyse Roman architecture from a variety of perspectives, drawing on standing remains, excavation reports, reconstructions, literary and epigraphic sources,

-- demonstrate an awareness of scholarship on Roman architecture and new developments in the field
+- demonstrate, by way of coursework and examination, an awareness of scholarship on Roman architecture and new developments in the field

 |Anderson, J.C.
 (1997), Roman Architecture and Society, Baltimore and London.|